-- · White collared shirt. - School colour tie. - Clyst Vale V-neck jumper with College logo. - Trousers should be plain, black, formal and full length.
+- White collared shirt. - School colour tie. - Clyst Vale V-neck jumper with College logo. - Trousers should be plain, black, formal and full length.
 Trousers must be worn on the waist.
 All trousers must have Clyst Vale logo rivet on waistband.
 Uniform purchased from Thomas Moore will have the rivets added at time of purchase, the college has a supply of rivets which can be added in college if necessary.
-If you are not purchasing trousers from Thomas Moore approved range please check with the college that your purchase meets our uniform standard. - Skirts Blue Tartan Trutex Senior stitched down/Taylor Tartan (blue) skirt and may be worn no more than 2" above the knee. - Knee length black tailored shorts may be worn in the summer. - Black sturdy shoes or all black trainers (no white sole showing). - Clyst Vale reversible jacket or other outdoor coat. - · White socks or black tights with skirts.
+If you are not purchasing trousers from Thomas Moore approved range please check with the college that your purchase meets our uniform standard. - Skirts Blue Tartan Trutex Senior stitched down/Taylor Tartan (blue) skirt and may be worn no more than 2" above the knee. - Knee length black tailored shorts may be worn in the summer. - Black sturdy shoes or all black trainers (no white sole showing). - Clyst Vale reversible jacket or another outdoor coat. - A plain white t-shirt or vest may be worn under the shirt. - · White socks or black tights with skirts.

 All uniform can be purchased from Thomas Moore, Exeter.
-Thomas Moore offers both a personal service in their shop and also the opportunity to order on line at www.thomasmooretoymaster.co.uk
+Thomas Moore offers both a personal service in their shop and also the opportunity to order online at www.thomasmooretoymaster.co.uk